-Many times, our patients and their families ask how they can help Care Dimensions in our work to care for the dying, comfort the grieving and educate the community.
+Many times, our patients, their families, and friends ask how they can help Care Dimensions in our work to care for the dying, comfort the grieving and educate the community.
+We are touched and most grateful for these offers of support.
+As a not-for-profit organization, we rely on charitable contributions to help fulfill our mission.